moerion/traffic/README.md

 The login and authorization process is still not yet complete but is somewhat responsive to user input.

 A an older version of the app without a database can be seen live at http://trc.unlv.edu:3000/

+Funding for the project during development and the project had to be dropped before completion.